lyw0123/DKCA/README.md

 # DKCA
-The source code of article《A Dynamic Knowledge-guided Coevolutionary Algorithm for Large-Scale Sparse Multiobjective Optimization Problems》\
+The source code of《A Dynamic Knowledge-guided Coevolutionary Algorithm for Large-Scale Sparse Multiobjective Optimization Problems》\
 You can run the code on the PlatEMO platform directly.